 Soft fruit candies made from coconut, banana and other local product.
 You can find them on the street or in shops as a gift basket.

-While they are famous in Colima, you can also find them in other Latin American countries, such as Brazil, Colombia, Dominican Republic and Venezuela.
+While they are famous in Colima, and common Peruvian desserts, you can also find them in other Latin American countries, such as Brazil, Colombia, Dominican Republic and Venezuela.

 Unlike traditional savoury empanadas, dough is stuffed with local tropical fruit puree and then deep fried and tossed in sugar.